vjkhambe/intro-to-langsmith/README.md

-# LangSmith Academy
+# Intro to LangSmith

-Welcome to LangSmith Academy!
+Welcome to Intro to LangSmith!

 ## Introduction
 In this course we will walk through the fundamentals of LangSmith - exploring observability, prompt engineering, evaluations, feedback mechanisms, and production monitoring.
 Take a look at the setup instructions below so you can follow along with any of our notebook examples.